snowyu/mtmake-osx/README.md

-# Automatic building of Minetest for OS X from GitHub repo
+## Script for automatic building of Minetest for OS X from GitHub

 [Binaries made with this are available here](https://github.com/mdoege/minetest/releases)

-Usage:
+### Usage

     bash make_mac.sh

 This will create a ZIP file in releases/ with an app bundle.

+### General hints for using GitHub

+You cannot just go to the GitHub page and right click the script and do "save as...".
+This just saves the html page with the script.
+The entire folder provided on the GitHub page is required.
+Download the [zip file](https://github.com/mdoege/mtmake-osx/archive/master.zip), extract it, navigate inside it with a terminal and type ./make_mac.sh.
+The zip file with the application can be found in the "releases" folder.

+### How it works

 The script

 * updates Minetest OS X executable and shared files
 * does not change libraries (so an old minetest.app is needed)

-## Dependencies
+### Dependencies

 Install with [Homebrew](http://brew.sh/) ("brew install"): cmake, irrlicht, jpeg, libogg, libvorbis

-(Maybe you need XQuartz too to compile this?)
+(Optionally you can install XQuartz for X11 support.)

-## Playing the game
+### Playing the game

 * Use two finger tap for right click

-* Use "e" for sneak/climb down (activate in Settings)
+* Use "e" for sneak/climb down (activate in 'Settings -> Change keys')

-## How to update dynamic libraries
+### How to update dynamic libraries (rarely needed)

 This will create the libs directory and change library path names: